 Candidates File For Area City, School Board Elections

-UNDATED -- Tuesday at 5:00 p.m. is the deadline for you to file to run for office in a city or school district that does not have a primary election.
+UNDATED -- Tuesday at 5:00 p.m. was the deadline for you to file to run for office in a city or school district that does not have a primary election.

-In St. Joseph just one candidate has filed to run for mayor so far, that's the incumbent Rick Schultz.
-And for city council, two people have filed for two open seats, the incumbent Dale Wick and Brian Theisen.
+In St. Joseph just one candidate has filed to run for mayor, that's the incumbent Rick Schultz.
+And for city council, three people have filed for two open seats, the incumbent Dale Wick, Anne Buckvold and Brian Theisen.

 In St. Augusta two people have filed for the open mayor's position.
 Current city council member Mike Zenzen and Andy Elwood.
 Current Mayor Bob Kroll announced earlier this year that he is retiring.
-Just one man has filed to run for the two open council seats, that's Justin Backes.
+Two men have filed to run for the two open council seats, Brent Genereaux and Justin Backes.

-In Waite Park incumbent Rick Miller is the only person who has filed to run for mayor so far.
+In Waite Park incumbent Rick Miller is the only person who has filed to run for mayor.
 And for city council, there are four candidates that have filed for two open seats, the incumbents Frank Theisen and Vic Schulz as well as newcomers Shawn Blackburn and Gary Morgenroth.

-In the Sauk Rapids-Rice school district, seven people have filed for three seats so far.
+In the Sauk Rapids-Rice school district, eight people have filed for three seats.
 They are the three incumbents Lisa Braun, Phil Rogholt, and Robyn Holthaus.
-The other four candidates are Michael Keehr, Andrew Lindeman, Brenda Woggon, and Lisa Loidolt.
+The other five candidates are Bryce Johnson, Michael Keehr, Andrew Lindeman, Brenda Woggon, and Lisa Loidolt.

-In the Sartell-St. Stephen school district four people have filed for three seats so far.
+In the Sartell-St. Stephen school district five people have filed for three seats.
 They are incumbents Jeremy Snoberger and Patrick Marushin.
-The other two candidates are Taryn Gentile and Melinda Vonderahe.
+The other candidates are Taryn Gentile, Amanda Byrd and Melinda Vonderahe.

 The general election is on Tuesday, November 6th